Corporate Income Tax Incentives

 Research and Development Tax Credit

 Florida provides a corporate income tax credit to eligible businesses for certain qualified research expenses.
-Read the 2023 Allocation Report PDF Icon.
+Read the 2024 Allocation Report PDF Icon.

-The application process for an allocation of credit related to expenses incurred in the 2023 calendar year will open on March 20, 2024.
+The application process for an allocation of credit related to expenses incurred in the 2024 calendar year will open on March 20, 2025.
 At that time, qualified target industry businesses subject to the Florida corporate income tax will be able to apply online for an allocation of the Florida research and development tax credit for expenses incurred in the prior calendar year.
 Only businesses with a letter from the Florida Department of Commerce certifying that the business is a qualified target industry business are eligible to apply.

-To participate in this program, the corporation must claim and be allowed a research credit against federal income tax for qualified research expenses under Section 41, Internal Revenue Code, and also meet the definition of a targeted industry business as defined in Section 288.106, F.S.
+To participate in this program, the corporation must claim and be allowed a research credit against federal income tax for qualified research expenses under Section 41, Internal Revenue Code, and also meet the definition of a target industry business as defined in Section 288.106, F.S.
 (2022).
 Only qualified target industry businesses in the manufacturing; life sciences; information technology; aviation and aerospace; homeland security and defense; cloud information technology; marine sciences; materials science; and nanotechnology industries may qualify for a tax credit.
 Only businesses with a valid letter at the time of application from the Florida Department of Commerce certifying that the business is a qualified target industry business are eligible to apply.
-The Florida research and development tax credit taken may not exceed 50% of the Florida corporate income tax liability after all other credits have been applied in the order provided in Section 220.02(8), Florida Statutes (F.S.).
+The Florida research and development tax credit taken may not exceed 50% of the Florida corporate income tax liability after all other credits have been applied in the order provided in Section 220.02(8), F.S.

 Find out more about this tax credit and the requirements in Tax Information Publication #17C01-01 PDF Icon.